 Edward Hillam explains how, by emulating the professionals, you can improve your tennis games.

 Nadal is possibly the greatest clay-court tennis player of all time, hence the nickname, “The King of Clay”.
 He has won the French Open nine times, and as of mid-August 2016 is one of the frontrunners to win again in the early Roland Garros betting with Betway.
 Nadal earned his title by displaying extreme levels of stamina.
 He would stick to the baseline and grind out victories as the opponent tired.
 The Spaniard would continuously play long, heavy, topspin shots back to the opponent to force him to continue playing, rather than try to win the point with a slice close to the net or a drive down the line.
 He would stick to the baseline and grind out victories as the opponent tired.
 To replicate this style, you need to make sure you have high levels of fitness.
 You must be willing to patiently wear your opponent down and then capitalise on their fatigue.

 Djokovic is classed as an “ambi-style baseliner”, and adapts his strategy depending on the opponent.
-When playing against players like Nadal, who play defensively on the baseline, Djokovic will aggressively punch against them, and force them into making mistakes.
+When playing against players like Nadal, who plays defensively on the baseline, Djokovic will aggressively punch against them, and force them into making mistakes.
 But when playing against more aggressive players like Roger Federer, the Serb will adopt a more defensive, baseline strategy similar to that of Nadal's.
 It is this ability to switch strategy and the fact that he can play both styles so well that has led Djokovic to become the number one tennis player in the world.

 With a good few years left in him yet, he looks poised to overtake Federer's record for most Grand Slam titles won.
 To develop Djokovic's ability to adapt to different situations, you need to play a wide variety of opponents.
 Look for players with an aggressive style and others with a more defensive style, and develop ways to change your game accordingly.